 AGM Battery Construction and Design

-An AGM battery is a type of sealed lead-acid battery developed to improve safety and reduce maintenance compared to conventional designs.
-The technology was introduced in the late 1960s to address the leakage and upkeep issues commonly associated with flooded lead-acid batteries.
+An AGM battery is a type of sealed lead-acid battery designed to improve safety and reduce maintenance compared to conventional batteries.
+This technology was introduced to overcome issues such as electrolyte leakage and frequent maintenance in traditional flooded batteries.

-Inside an AGM battery, the electrolyte is absorbed into an extremely thin fiberglass mat, often referred to as the AGM separator.
-This separator holds the electrolyte securely between the positive and negative plates, preventing any free movement of liquid within the battery.
+Inside an AGM battery, the electrolyte is absorbed into thin fiberglass mats (AGM separators) placed between the positive and negative plates.
+This design keeps the electrolyte fixed in place and prevents any free movement of liquid inside the battery.

-AGM batteries are classified as Valve Regulated Lead Acid (VRLA) batteries.
-Being sealed units, they are designed to recombine gases internally during normal operation, meaning they do not emit gases under standard working conditions.
+AGM batteries fall under Valve Regulated Lead Acid (VRLA) batteries, meaning they are sealed and designed to recombine gases internally, preventing gas release under normal conditions.

 How Does an AGM Battery Work?